 Currencies / Bullion Market –August Update

-The Euro/USD declined on Wednesday by 0.27% to 1.2365.
-Alternately, other currencies including AUD and CAD appreciated on Wednesday against the USD.
-The linear correlation between gold and Euro is still strong: during the past month, the correlation between the gold and EURO/USD was 0.609 (daily percent changes).
-Therefore, if the Euro will continue to trade down, it could also pressure down precious metals.
+The Euro/ USD edged down on Tuesday by 0.02% to 1.2399.
+Further, other currencies including and Aussie dollar also depreciated on Tuesday against the USD by 0.14%.
+The linear relation between gold and the Euro remains strong: during the past month, the correlation between the gold and EURO/USD was 0.618 (daily percent changes).
+Therefore, if the Euro will continue to fall, it could also pressure down precious metals.
 Currently, the Euro/USD is declining.

 By: Lior Cohen, M.A. in Economics, Commodities Analyst and Blogger at Trading NRG